Cyril-Meyer/DeepSCEM/README.md

     * added, but not checked yet
 * train
   * number of labels in data and model can be different and cause problems
   * validation steps set to 0 is not tested yet
   * better early stopping parameters
 * pred
   * use infer without pad when it's possible
-* UI
-  * Check if `GenericWorker` create major performance issue
 * Current code is prone to user input error